ple1n/organic/README.md

 - Uselessly high EC50
     - They tend to be at milli molar levels.

+You can take a drug if it passes phase 1 clinical trial, which tests for toxicity.

-# Raloxifene Esters for injection, Low budget synthesis tutorial
+# Raloxifene formulation for injection, Low budget preparation

+TODO.
+Raloxifene isobutyrate synthesis.

+## raloxifene-palmitate synthesis (not recommended)

+> Raloxifene palmitate crystal is too hard to dissolve.

 Obtain Raloxifene (freebase) directly, or through the following method.